simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *December 1st*

 One cannot imagine a more striking contrast than the tones of the Himalayas and Ladak in comparison with the desert.
 Sometimes it seems that one's eyesight is gone or the eyes are filled with dust.
 And where are the crystals of purple, blue and green?
 Where is the abundance of fiery yellow and vivid red colorings?
 It is like a gray and dusty storeroom!
 The all-penetrating corrosions of time cut the skin like glass and eat the tissues.
 The eye is so accustomed to tonelessness, that, not glimpsing any colors, it slides as into a void.
 Also, unnoticeably, a sand storm starts up and our black Tumbal becomes woolly gray.
 Sometimes the stars are beautiful.
-Occasionally we are reminded of the charm of the mountains by the faint blue range of Kunlun.
+Occasionally we are reminded of the charm of the mountains by the faint blue range of Kuen lun.
 The donkeys are bemoaning their lot.
 And the home-made mowing machines also groan.
 The gigantic goiters of the people are repulsive.
 Some say they are "from the water."
 Others, "this is already such a race."
 The size of the goiters seriously affects the nerves and psychology of the consciousness.
 The frost begins.
 The water in the creeks is covered with ice.

 - - - - -